 But times change.
 Even by the latter half of the 1990s, the mystique of moviemaking was fading.
-VHS was making its exit as DVDs brought “behind the scenes” into our living rooms.
-The practical effects touted by Disney and Universal’s parks were becoming outdated remnants of yesteryear as digital effects became the leading choice.
+VHS was making its exit as DVDs brought “behind the scenes” into our living rooms; social media and the rise of tabloids made the once-unthinkable lives of the stars into everyday news; the practical effects touted by Disney and Universal’s parks were becoming outdated remnants of yesteryear as digital effects became the leading choice.

-Indeed, the 21st century left the public to take a second look at the Disney-MGM Studios (and its peers like the true Disaster File: Walt Disney Studios Paris, above) for what it really was: a catch-all park that would serve to cram together any intellectual properties that couldn’t reasonably fit into Magic Kingdom or Epcot.
-Lacking the magic of the former and the ambitions of the latter, the “studio” concept was looking more and more like a dated cop-out.
+Indeed, the 21st century left the public to take a second look at the Disney-MGM Studios and Universal Studios (and their backlot-stylized peers like the true Declassified Disaster: Walt Disney Studios Park, above) for what they really were: low-budget, catch-all, cop-out parks.
+Lacking the magic of Disneyland or the ambitions of Epcot, the “studio” concept looked inherently dated as audiences approached the New Millennium.

 Tastes were changing, and Disney had just the plan in place to reinvent the theme park experience.